High availability

 state string State at startup until VRRP priority negotiation completes.
 Can be either MASTER or BACKUP.

 virtual_router_id integer VRRP instance identifier, which must be common to all nodes of the same cluster.
-Its value ranges from 0 to 255.
+Each cluster must have a unique ID.
+The value can range from 1 to 255.

 priority integer Weight of local node in this VRRP instance.
 NOTE This won’t work on cloud provider networks that disable IP multicast.